LinShi11/csci-476-594-spring2021-private/lab02/README.md

 REQUEST_URI=/cgi-bin/getenv.cgi
 SCRIPT_NAME=/cgi-bin/getenv.cgi
 ```
 As we can see, task 4 has failed as well.
 Overall, we can see that we are running the actual getenv.cgi every time.
 Since the code asked for print the environ, that is our result.
-We have not gotten around it.
-Even after trying all curl options and doing something like task 4.
-However, it is also good to hear that such a vulnerable bug has been fixed and it was patched.
+We have not gotten around it, even after trying all curl options and doing the same for task 4.
+It is also good to hear that such a vulnerable bug has been fixed and it was patched.
 In the end, it was very clear the difference between /bin/bash_shellshock and /bin/bash.